brainlife/docs/docs/tutorial/diffusion-tractography.md

     * Click the app card.
 1. On the 'Submit App' page, select the following:
     * For tensor, select the tensor output generated in Step 4 by clicking the drop-down menu and finding the appropriate dataset.
-    * For wmc, select the cleaned major white matter semgentation output generated in Step 6 by clicking the drop-down menu and finding the appropriate dataset.
+    * For wmc, select the cleaned major white matter segmentation output generated in Step 6 by clicking the drop-down menu and finding the appropriate dataset.
     * For track/tck, select the whole brain tractogram generated in Step 4 by clicking the drop-down menu and finding the appropriate dataset.
     * Leave all other options as defaults
     * Select the box for 'Archive all output datasets when finished'